-- Systematic consumption of food and beverages outside of designated areas. - No temperature control storage of break time food. - Systematic evidence of smoking outside the designated area. - Systematic evidence of using chewing tobacco in production and storage areas. - Designated area lacks access to a hand wash station. - Systematic non-compliance to the above criteria.
+- Widespread consumption of food and beverages outside of designated areas. - No temperature control storage of break time food. - · Widespread evidence of smoking outside the designated area. - Widespread evidence of using chewing tobacco in production and storage areas. - Designated area lacks access to a hand wash station. - Widespread non-compliance to the above criteria.

-5.05.11: Is fresh potable drinking water readily accessible to workers?
+1.6.11: Is fresh potable drinking water readily accessible to workers?

 Total compliance (10 points): Fresh potable water meeting the quality standards for drinking water should be provided in all places of employment for drinking, following local and national laws.
 The term "potable" meaning that the water is of drinking water quality (e.g., the EPA Drinking Water Standard or equivalent).
 Auditors should verbally verify the source of the water at the time of the audit.
 Portable drinking water dispensers should be designed, constructed and maintained in a sanitary condition, capable of being closed, and equipped with a tap.
 The water should be dispensed in single-use drinking cups or by fountains.
 Common drinking cups and other common utensils are prohibited.
+If there is evidence (i.e. visual observation or documentation) the water is coming from a questionable source, the auditor should review water quality test results.